Graylog2/documentation/pages/getting_started.rst

 Now you are now sending data to Graylog, so you need to configure an input.
 This will tell Graylog to accept the log messages.

-Go to the Graylog console you have in your browser and click *System -> Inputs*.
-Then Pick Syslog UDP, and click *Launch* new input.
+Go back to the Graylog console open in your browser and click *System -> Inputs*.
+Then select Syslog UDP and click *Launch* new input.
 Fill out the circles with the values in the screen shown below.

 .. image:: /images/gs_8-inputstart.png